TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 3. Extend your rules for `class-to-jbc` to handle field declarations.

 4. Provide a rule for `exp-to-jbc`, which translates field access expressions from MiniJava into sequences of Java bytecode instructions.
-See the next section on how to figure out if a variable refers to field or a local variable.
+See the previous section on how to figure out if a variable refers to field or a local variable.

 5. Provide a rule for `stmt-to-jbc`, which translates assignments to fields from MiniJava into sequences of Java bytecode instructions.
    This rule should call `exp-to-jbc` to translate expressions to Java bytecode sequences.